Bundle v1 — Satsignal .mbnt Receipt Spec

 categorystringoff-chain bucket tag (e.g. "agent-run", "evidence").
 Display-only.

-acceptanceobjectARC miner-signed acceptance metadata when the broadcast went via ARC.
+acceptanceobjectInformational broadcast acceptance record (unsigned; display-only, not used by verification) when the broadcast went via ARC.
 Keys: endpoint, miner, status, accepted_at_utc.
-Absent on ElectrumX broadcasts, mock receipts, dry-runs.
+Absent on ElectrumX broadcasts, mock proofs, dry-runs.

-proof_modestringlegacy hint emitted by standard-mode bundles, value "private_receipt".
+proof_modestringlegacy hint carried by standard-mode bundles minted before 2026-06-11, value "private_receipt".
 The name predates sealed mode and means "proofs.json material is kept off-chain" — it does NOT indicate sealed mode.
-Sealed bundles do not emit this field; they use mode: "sealed" (§3.3).
-Verifiers MUST NOT switch on proof_mode; dispatch on mode instead.
-Retained for shape compatibility with pre-2.0 verifiers.
+Sealed bundles never emitted this field; they use mode: "sealed" (§3.3).
+Standard bundles minted on/after 2026-06-11 omit it too.
+Verifiers MUST NOT switch on proof_mode (dispatch on mode instead) and MUST tolerate both its presence (older bundles, forever) and its absence.

 3.2 Standard mode (the default)